extension/homepage/wp-content/plugins/add-to-any/README.txt

 === Share Buttons by Lockerz / AddToAny ===
 Contributors: micropat
-Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus, google plus one, plus one, pinterest, messenger, stumbleupon, technorati, addthis, sexybookmarks, sociable, sharedaddy, shareaholic, icon, icons, wpmu, addtoany, lockerz
+Tags: sharing, share, sharethis, bookmarking, social, social bookmarking, social bookmarks, bookmark, bookmarks, save, Post, posts, page, pages, images, image, admin, statistics, stats, links, plugin, widget, email, e-mail, seo, button, delicious, google buzz, buzz, google, linkedin, digg, reddit, facebook, facebook like, like, myspace, twitter, tweet, +1, plus 1, google plus, google plus one, plus one, pinterest, messenger, stumbleupon, technorati, addthis, sexybookmarks, sociable, sharedaddy, shareaholic, icon, icons, wpmu, addtoany, lockerz
 Requires at least: 2.8
-Tested up to: 3.3
+Tested up to: 3.4
-Stable tag: 0.9.9.9.9
+Stable tag: 1.0.3

-Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google, StumbleUpon, Digg and many more.
+Help people share, bookmark, and email your posts & pages using any service, such as Facebook, Twitter, Google, StumbleUpon, LinkedIn and many more.

 == Description ==

 The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, StumbleUpon, Google, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
-New: **Pinterest Pin It Button** in addition to the **Facebook Like Button**, **Twitter Tweet Button**, and **Google +1 Button**.
+New: **Pinterest Pin It Button** in addition to the **Facebook Like Button**, **Twitter Tweet Button**, **Google+ Share Button** and **Google +1 Button**.

 This sharing plugin comes with a customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.